-The flute is made of locally grown bamboos.
+The product is made of locally grown bamboos.
 It gives bread and butter to local villagers.
 All you need is a heated rod and basic tools to craft the flute.
 It doesn’t need electricity to operate.
 A well-maintained flute lasts for many years and it doesn’t harm nature even after discarded.
 Sustainability in Product Design is an important thing to consider as well.
 There is a whole research field in Human-Computer Interaction which talks about sustainable design.

-Though simplicity is a well-known design principle, I learned the highest degree of simplicity from the Indian classical flute.
+Though simplicity is a well-known design principle, I learned the highest degree of simplicity from this product.
 It is made out of a single piece of bamboo without any joineries.
 No glue required.
 Even threads are optional.
 While Designing Digital Product and Interfaces, we often utilize the simplicity to keep things clear for the users and reduce cognitive load.

 “Product reaches at the ultimate level of simplicity when nothing can be removed further from it.”